 The condition of the surrounding natural environment must be monitored regularly in order to ensure that construction and management activities are not impacting negatively on the condition of the landscape and any sensitive ecosystems.
 The most effective way to achieve this is by means of a detailed photographic record.
 In this way, a record of any shift in ecosystem condition can be maintained and potential impacts be detected at an early stage.
-It is thus recommended that fixed-point photo-monitoring sites could be set up, and photographs must be taken at these sites during each ECO inspection.
 Where necessary, the entire working area must be well documented and photographed.